Starti/CrazyBall/README.txt

 Hi,

 This is my project for the GameDesign.
-You can find all sources and a exe file "Jeu1.exe" to launch the game.
+You can find all sources and a exe file "Jeu_GameDesign.exe" to launch the game.

 Rules of the game: